Skip to main content

 Finding your path

-There are so many different routes into engineering, and which one you choose could depend on what field you want to work in or how you like to learn.
+There are so many different routes into engineering, which one you choose could depend on what field you want to work in or how you like to learn.
 If you aren't sure which type of engineering specialism you want to go into, there are still options which mean you don't need to narrow down your choices just yet.

 How do I become an engineer?